-Students Only:

-- The Department of Counseling, Health & Wellness, located on the 5th floor of 73 Tremont Street, 617-573-8226. - Interfaith Center, The Reverend Amy Fisher, located on the 8th Floor of the Sawyer Building, 617-573-8325.
+Students Only: The Department of Counseling, Health & Wellness, located on the 5th floor of 73 Tremont Street, 617-573-8226.

-Employees Only:
+Students Only: Interfaith Center, The Reverend Amy Fisher, located in Donahue 540, 617-573-8325. afisher@suffolk.edu

-Employees and their household members have access to the work/life support program through New Directions Behavioral Health (formerly E4 Health).
+Employees Only: Employees and their household members have access to the work/life support program through New Directions Behavioral Health (formerly E4 Health).
 This plan supports you with a variety of confidential services to assist you with the challenges of everyday life including personal, financial, wellness, new parenting, adoption, education, and legal help.
 New Directions Behavioral Health also provides a robust website with a variety of resources including fun perks such as discounted movie tickets.

 For more information visit their website, enter "Suffolk University" for company code or call them at 1-800-624-5544.